-Mia Distribution adds call centre software vendor ContactCentre4All
+Mia Distribution adds call centre software vendor ContactCenter4All

-Dutch software vendor ContactCentre4All has appointed Mia Distribution as its exclusive distributor for Australia and New Zealand.
+Dutch software vendor ContactCenter4All has appointed Mia Distribution as its exclusive distributor for Australia and New Zealand.

-ContactCentre4All specialises in call centre software built on top of Microsoft software, including Skype for Business, Microsoft Dynamics and Microsoft Teams.
+ContactCenter4All specialises in call centre software built on top of Microsoft software, including Skype for Business, Microsoft Dynamics and Microsoft Teams.

 The appointment focuses on the Microsoft Teams offering, CC4Teams, with Mia investing in local infrastructure to host the solution in ANZ, and leveraging infrastructure in other regions to offer partners global scale.

-Mia said the infrastructure in Australia has been fully laid down with the help of ContactCentre4All, and the first few customers have gone live on the platform from 25 August.
+Mia said the infrastructure in Australia has been fully laid down with the help of ContactCenter4All, and the first few customers have gone live on the platform from 25 August.

 CC4Teams adds features and additional functionality to Teams to turn it into a contact centre solution, including cold and warm transfer, call recording, IVR, operator attendant, historical and real-time reporting, wallboards, home workers and more.
 The software is available as an as-a-service offering, and users can communicate through telephone, web chat, socials, email or WhatsApp.